-- The committee reached preliminary consensus that it was appropriate to provide a weighted funding amount for students identified and served as Gifted. - Gifted weighted earnings for 1 segment in QBE formula = \$237.98.
+- The formula under consideration by the funding committee proposes a weighted funding amount for students identified as Gifted. - Gifted weighted earnings for 1 segment in the FY16 QBE formula = \$237.98.
 Students statewide were funded for an average of three segments.
-For three segments in QBE the student earned \$713.94. - The current model weight for Gifted is 0.3356. - Gifted weighted earnings for 1 student in proposed formula = \$779.20. - o Gifted total funding earnings above the base in QBE formula are approximately \$129M. - o Gifted total funding weighted earnings in the proposed formula are \$138,603,337.
+For three segments in QBE the student earned \$713.94 in FY16 QBE. - The current proposed model weight for Gifted is 0.3231. - Gifted weighted earnings for 1 student in proposed formula = \$750.20. - o Gifted total funding earnings above the base in the FY16 QBE formula are approximately \$129M. - o Gifted total funding weighted earnings in the proposed formula are \$133,444,875.